Hyperabundant species management

 What will happen to the meat and hides from the herd?

-The meat and hides will be used by the Caldwell First Nation for personal, community, and ceremonial purposes, and will not be sold for profit.
+The deer will be used by the Caldwell First Nation for personal, community, and ceremonial purposes, and will not be sold for profit.

 Why isn’t the public able to participate in this reduction?